-Trump Cancels U.K. Visit Over Obama’s ‘Bad Deal’ – Which Was Initiated by Bush
+Trump Cancels U.K. Visit Over Obama’s ‘Bad Deal’ — Which Was Initiated by Bush

-During her visit to the White House last January, British Prime Minister Theresa May invited President Trump to visit the U.K. With Trump reportedly concerned about the mass protests his presence would undoubtedly spark in London, the trip was postponed several times.
-Following the outcry over Queen Elizabeth being forced to endure a meeting with Trump, and the president mocking the mayor of London on Twitter after a terror attack, the trip was downgraded from a “state visit” to a “working visit” – meaning no audience with the Queen or any of the related “pomp and flummery.”
+During her visit to the White House last January, British prime minister Theresa May invited President Trump to visit the U.K. With Trump reportedly concerned about the mass protests his presence would undoubtedly spark in London, the trip was postponed several times.
+Following the outcry over Queen Elizabeth being forced to endure a meeting with Trump, and the president mocking the mayor of London on Twitter after a terror attack, the trip was downgraded from a “state visit” to a “working visit” — meaning no audience with the Queen or any of the related “pomp and flummery.”

 Last month, a date appeared to be set: Trump would head to London at the end of February for the opening of the new U.S. embassy.
 But on Thursday, reports began circulating that the visit had been canceled due to protest fears.